-- Click the “Apply Now” button and fill out the simple application form with contact, address, employment, outgoings and bank details.
+- Click the “Let’s get started” button and fill out the simple application form with contact, address, employment, outgoings and bank details.

-- Cash Converters will perform a credit check on you to ensure you can afford to repay the loan.
+- Cash Converters will perform a credit and affordability check on you to ensure you can afford to repay the loan.

-- If approved, you will be asked to sign your electronic loan contract and the funds should reach your bank account on the following business day.
+- If approved, you will be asked to sign your electronic loan contract and the funds should reach your bank account within 15 minutes.